Nights of Cabiria: Plot

-Prostitute Cabiria and her lover Giorgio playfully chase each other through a field and up to the bank of a river.
-Oblivious to Giorgio's criminal intentions, Cabiria stands close to the edge of the water, before being pushed in to the river, and having her purse and money stolen.
-She is quickly saved by a group of onlooking bystanders who prevent her from drowning.
+Prostitute Cabiria and her lover Giorgio chase each other through a field and up to the bank of a river.
+Oblivious to Giorgio's criminal intentions, Cabiria stands close to the edge of the water, and he pushes her into the river and runs off with her purse and money.
+Her shouts for help are heard by a young boy playing nearby, and he alerts some other children and adults who rescue her from drowning.

 Cabiria returns to her small home, but Giorgio has disappeared.
 She is bitter, and when her best friend and neighbor, Wanda, tries to help her get over him, Cabiria shoos her away and remains disgruntled.
-One night, she is outside an upscale nightclub and witnesses a fight between famous movie star Alberto Lazzari and his girlfriend.
-The irritated Lazzari takes the starstruck Cabiria to another club where they dance the mambo, before returning to the movie star's house, where Cabiria is astounded by its opulence.
-The two share an intimate moment in Lazzari's bedroom, but are quickly interrupted by the intrusion of Lazzari's previous girlfriend.
-Cabiria is told to wait out the night in the bathroom, and ends up watching Lazzari and his girlfriend reconcile their relationship through the keyhole of the bathroom door.
+One night, she is outside an upscale nightclub in town and witnesses a fight between famous movie star Alberto Lazzari and his girlfriend.
+The irritated Lazzari takes the star-struck Cabiria to another club where they dance the mambo, before returning to the movie star's house, where Cabiria is astounded by its opulence.
+The two share an intimate moment in Lazzari's bedroom, but are interrupted by the intrusion of Lazzari's previous girlfriend.
+Cabiria is told to wait out the night in the bathroom, and ends up watching through the keyhole of the bathroom door as Lazzari and his girlfriend reconcile their relationship.

 The following day, a church procession passes by the street where Cabiria and her friends hang out.
 As her associates mock the Church, Cabiria is drawn to the procession.
 Just as she is about to join the procession, a man driving a truck pulls up and offers her a ride home.
 As she heads home later that night, she sees a man giving food to the poor people living in caves near her house.
 She has never seen this man before, but she is both impressed and confused by his charity toward others.